-Ensure each employee has a copy and post codes throughout the facility.
+Ensure each employee has a copy and postcodes throughout the facility.

 12. Update the code at least once a year.

 As stated several times in this document, the most important aspect of codes is developing them, not the code itself.
-Continued dialogue and reflection around ethical values produces ethical sensitivity and consensus.
+Continued dialogue and reflection around ethical values produce ethical sensitivity and consensus.
 Therefore, revisit your codes at least once a year — preferably two or three times a year.

 13. (Note that you cannot include values and preferred behaviors for every possible ethical dilemma that might arise.